 The thin client restarts.
 BIOS is upgraded on your device.

-- NOTE: BIOS upgrade requires a display screen (integrated or external) without which the update fails.
+NOTE: BIOS upgrade requires a display screen (integrated or external) without which the update fails.
 In this case, you cannot install the BIOS package again.
-You must install another BIOS version. - From ThinOS 2402, if a monitor is not connected to Wyse 5070, the BIOS update fails.
-After the monitor is connected, the BIOS update is triggered immediately. - If a power adapter is not connected on the Wyse 5470, the BIOS update fails.
-After the power adapter is connected, you must reboot to trigger the BIOS update again.
+You must install another BIOS version.

 Edit BIOS settings